ibm-cloud-docs/key-protect/set-up-cli.md

     ```
     {: pre}

-    **Note:** If the login fails, run the `ibmcloud login --sso` command to try again.
+    If the login fails, run the `ibmcloud login --sso` command to try again.
 The `--sso` parameter is required when you log in with a federated ID.
 If this option is used, go to the link listed in the CLI output to generate a one-time passcode.
+    {: note}

 3. To start managing encryption keys, install the {{site.data.keyword.keymanagementserviceshort}} CLI plug-in.